XiaotongDu/XiaotongDu.github.io/_posts/2025-07-18-why-are-stablecoins-all-the-rage.md

 Stablecoins, launched over a decade ago and long hiding in a regulatory gray area, have suddenly become the new obsession for global financial giants.

 JPMorgan Chase CEO Jamie Dimon said Tuesday that the bank will be involved in both its deposit coin and stablecoins.
-Dimon admitted that he still doesn't get the appeal of stablecoins, but he also cannot afford to stay on the sidelines as fintech competitors gain ground.
+While he still doesn't get the appeal of stablecoins, Dimon admitted that he cannot afford to stay on the sidelines as fintech competitors gain ground.

 Citigroup, Bank of America, and other major financial institutions have also disclosed that issuing stablecoins is now on their strategic agenda.
-Meanwhile, China's leading fintech firms, Ant Group and JD Digits, have announced plans to apply for stablecoin licenses.
+Meanwhile, China's leading fintech companies, Ant Group and JD Digits, have announced plans to apply for stablecoin licenses.

 This global stablecoin race was sparked by legislative pushes in the world's two largest economies, China and the United States.

 Last month, spurred by sustained calls from President Trump, the U.S. Senate passed the GENIUS Act (*”2025 U.S. Stablecoin Guidance and Innovation Act“*) with a vote of 68-30.
 Just days before that, Hong Kong enacted the world's first full-spectrum regulatory framework for fiat-backed stablecoins, via its newly passed Stablecoin Bill.

-Countries including the U.K., Singapore, Japan, South Korea, Australia, and India also announced plans to introduce similar legislation, signaling an accelerated wave of institutional adoption worldwide.

 So, what exactly are stablecoins?
 Why are the U.S. and China racing to regulate them?
 What are their real-world applications, and what risks might they bring?